 Farmer bill 2020 essay in English 1000 words for Students and Children

 Essay on Farm Bill 2020 – The Essential Commodities Act (ECA) has been used by the government to regulate the production, supply, and distribution of a whole host of commodities it declares ‘essential’ in order to make them available to consumers at reasonable prices.

 In the majority of the state, under the APMC acts, farmers are required to sell a number of commodities in a local mandi where intermediaries often manipulate the price.
 Thus APMC markets have become monopolistic with high intermediation costs.
 Due to these factors, the Economic Survey 2020has recommends repealing this “anachronistic” Act.

 India is a country where more than 70% of the population is engaged in agricultural activities but it is also a saddening fact that a hand that feeds the nation is entangled in the fetters of starvation.

-The Government with aim of transforming agriculture in the country and raising farmer’s income have passed 3 important bills from Parliament.
-These legislations sought to bring much-needed reforms in the agricultural marketing system such as removing restrictions of private stockholding of agriculture produce or creating trading areas free of middlemen and take the marketplace to the farmer.
+The Government with aim of transforming agriculture in the country and raising farmers’ income has passed 3 important bills from Parliament.
+These legislations sought to bring much-needed reforms in the agricultural marketing system such as removing restrictions on private stockholding of agricultural produce or creating trading areas free of middlemen and taking the marketplace to the farmer.